Skip to main content

 How it relates to the in-app Script Console

-• Same Lua engine, same mp.* API surface — anything you can do in the Script Console you can do over IPC.
+• Same Lua engine, same mp.* API surface — anything you can do in the Script Console can be invoked through MCP integration.

 • Only one script runs at a time.
-While the Console is busy, IPC requests get reason:"busy" and should retry; same in reverse.
+If the Script Console is busy, the agent request must wait for the engine to become available; the same rule applies in reverse.

 Safety